Sign up for Hasura Newsletter

 Hasura Create Table

 The next step is to create a user role for the app.
-Users should be able to see only their records, but not the other people’s records.
+Users should be only be able to access their own records, but not other users' records.

 Configure the user role as shown in the image below.
 For more information, read about configuring permission rules in Hasura.